 This course will give students an introduction to the sociological study of health and illness.
 While sociologists have taken the study of medicine seriously since at least the 1950s, health and illness are phenomena whose relationship to human society and experience are long and complex.
-In order to explore this reality (while at the same time putting meat on the bones of sociological concepts like “illness vs. disease,” “the epidemiological transition,” the “profession of medicine,” and the “social determinants of health”) this class will draw on the empirical work of historians, anthropologists, sociologists, and even fiction writers to explore the personal and social elements of sickness and health.
-Class readings and discussion will be separated into three parts: 1) History of Health & Illness; 2) Medicine in the Modern Age; and 3) New Challenges, Old Problems.
+In order to explore this reality, this class will draw on the empirical work of historians, anthropologists, sociologists, and even fiction writers to explore the personal and social elements of sickness and health.
 Benjamin DiCicco-Bloom.

 This course surveys contemporary theory and research in political sociology.
 We begin with a discussion of conceptual and theoretical approaches to the sociological study of power, authority, politics, and policy.
 We then apply these approaches to a number of topics in the field, including electoral behavior, collective action and social movements, political leadership, and the formation and development of states and social policies.
 Prerequisite, One course in Sociology or consent of the instructor.
 Yvonne Zylan.

 Introduces the primary theories and concepts of the sociology of religion.
 In particular the course will emphasize how sociologists explain the organization and experience of lived religion largely in the context of North America.
 Topics include secularization and sacralization; the restructuring of American religion; religion and popular culture; gender, sexuality and power; race; ethnicity and immigration; and religion in the public sphere.
 (Writing-intensive.)
-(Same as Religious Studies 288.)
 Maximum enrollment, 20.
-Ellingson.
+Kucinskas.

 Reading and discussion of major thinkers in the development of modern Western social thought.
 Authors include Machiavelli, Rousseau, Burke, Marx, Darwin, Weber, Freud, Mannheim and de Beauvoir.
 Emphasis on class presentations, debates, book notes and class protocols.
 Works examined from historical, sociological, psychological and philosophical perspectives.
-(Oral Presentations.)
 Prerequisite, one course in history or sociology.
 May count toward a concentration in either history or sociology.
 (Same as History 290.)
 Maximum enrollment, 24.
+Kelly and Chambliss.

 301F,S Sociological Theory.

 Examination of classic and contemporary sociological concepts and perspectives.
 The theorists covered include Marx, Weber, Durkheim, Freud, Mead, Berger and Luckmann, and Foucault.
 (Writing-intensive.)
 Prerequisite, two sociology courses.
 Maximum enrollment, 20.
-Gilbert (fall), Chambliss (spring).
+Ellingson.

 302F Research Methods.